 - Utility: Auxiliary (An optional exercise that may supplement a basic exercise.
 Auxiliary lifts may place higher relative intensity on a specific muscle or a head of a muscle).

 Hyperextensions Synergists Muscles Worked

 Hyperextensions Stabilizers Worked

 Hyperextensions Antagonist Stabilizers Worked

 Many people find when they perform Hyperextensions for their lower back, their squats and deadlifts improve substantially.
-Hyperextensions also contribute, in part, in developing and strengthening your body’s core.
+Hyperextensions also contribute, in part, to developing and strengthening your body’s core.
 Additionally, you will also find that a strong lower back is a healthy and pain-free lower back.
-Many people over exercise there abs and neglect there lower back, these are likely the same people with lower back issues.
+Many people over-exercise their abs and neglect their lower back, and these are likely the same people with lower back issues.